radiantearth/stac-browser/README.md

 ```bash
 npm start -- --open --CATALOG_URL="http://path/to/catalog.json"
 ```
-To open a local file on your system, see `local_files.md`.
+To open a local file on your system, see the chapter [Using Local Files](local_files.md).

 **Deprecated:** You can also set the environment variable `CATALOG_URL` instead of using the CLI parameter: